We are pleased to announce the support of the Lifeboat Foundation in working with us to promote healthy human longevity.

 The Lifeboat Foundation is a nonprofit organization devoted to encouraging the promotion and advancement of science while helping develop strategies to survive existential risks and the possible abuse of technology.
 They are interested in biotechnology, nanotechnology, robotics and AI, and fostering the safe and responsible use of these powerful new technologies.

 Their Life Preserver program is aligned with our mission to promote and develop rejuvenation biotechnology capable of combating age-related diseases.

-We believe that a bright future awaits mankind and support the ethical and safe use of new medical technologies being developed today, thus we consider the goals of the Lifeboat Foundation to be compatible with ours in regards to the extension of healthy lifespan and are pleased to collaborate with them to support this goal.
+We believe that a bright future awaits humankind and support the ethical and safe use of new medical technologies being developed today, thus we consider the goals of the Lifeboat Foundation to be compatible with ours in regards to the extension of healthy lifespan, and are pleased to collaborate with them to support this goal.

 With the first rejuvenation biotechnologies now arriving, such as Unity Biotechnology senolytic therapies that directly address one of the causes of aging entering human clinical trials soon, it is a very exciting time for medical science.

-Hopefully now the first steps have been demonstrated we will see the end of opposition and the start of greater support for their work.
-LEAF is proud to have been involved in fundraising for the MitoSENS campaign and seeing these results made us very happy indeed.
+Hopefully, now that the first steps have been demonstrated, we will see the end of opposition and the start of greater support for the work of SENS.
+LEAF is proud to have been involved in fundraising for the MitoSENS campaign, and seeing these results made us very happy indeed.

-LEAF also helped raise funds for ALT Cancer treatment research in 2016 in conjunction with the SENS Research Foundation as part of their OncoSENS campaign last year, which raised $72,000 for fundamental research into the ALT Cancer mechanism.
+LEAF also helped raise funds for ALT cancer treatment research in 2016 in conjunction with the SENS Research Foundation as part of their OncoSENS campaign, which raised $72,000 for fundamental research into the ALT cancer mechanism.